Rishabhrv/Book-Reccomender-App/README.md

 # Book-Reccomender-App

-The Book Recommender System is designed to provide personalized book recommendations using **collaborative filtering techniques**.
-This project aims to help users discover new books based on their preferences and the recommendations of like-minded individuals.
+The Book Recommender System is a collaborative filtering-based approach designed to provide personalized book recommendations.
+By utilizing collaborative filtering techniques, the system leverages user preferences and similarities to suggest books that align with their interests.The project provides a user-friendly UI experience through Streamlit.

 **Installation**